-Their homepage and website make a bold claim that they offer the “world’s fastest cloud servers”, a statement which certainly seems to be holding up with their increasing popularity and as many people migrate from VULTR to UpCloud and could not be happier.
+Their homepage and website make a bold claim that they offer the “world’s fastest cloud servers”.
+A statement that certainly seems to be holding up with their increasing popularity and as many people migrate from VULTR to UpCloud and could not be happier.

 Now that you know which VPS providers to choose from, let’s take a close look at all of the server management panels that are available.

-SpinupWP is a modern cloud-based server control panel developed by the Delicious Brains team which are known for other popular WordPress plugins such as the WP Offload Media, WP Offload SES, and WP Migrate DB plugins.
+SpinupWP is a modern cloud-based server control panel.
+It is developed by the Delicious Brains team which are known for other popular WordPress plugins such as the WP Offload Media, WP Offload SES, and WP Migrate DB plugins.

 Unlike a lot of similar services, SpinupWP is focused on making the WordPress experience the best.